lpslqc/lqc-website/content/How the LPS Qubit Collaboratory Works.md

 	- Maintain our scientific integrity in everything we do;

-	- Create a safe research environment of trust and respect;
+	- Create a  research environment of trust, respect, and open communication;

 	- Choose the hard problems over the easy ones and pursue the technical challenges that others put off;